-For the first 12 days after receiving the treatment capsule, restrict the following to a total of half an hour each day:

-- Holding or being next to children under school age, or other close proximity to children. - Close proximity to pregnant women. - If there are children under two years of age in your family, day-care or babysitting arrangements should be made for them. - Children and pregnant women will be safe at a distance of two metres.

-For the next 25 days, restrict close proximity to children and pregnant women to a maximum of 3 hours each day.
+- For the first 9 days after receiving the treatment capsule, restrict the following to a total of half an hour each day: - Holding or being next to children under school age, or other close proximity to children. - Close proximity to pregnant women. - If there are children under two years of age in your family, day-care or babysitting arrangements should be made for them. - $\circ$ Children and pregnant women will be safe at a distance of two metres. - For the next 12 days, restrict close proximity to children and pregnant women to a maximum of 3 hours each day. - There are no restrictions after 21 days have passed since you took the treatment capsule.